 1910 To Present

-Denon produced reel to reel tape recorders from 1980 to 1985 which were manufactured in Japan.
-These tape recorders targeted the consumer and studio market.
-Denon tape recorders used solid state electronics.
-The company produced both 2 and 4 track machines available in 110-120v & 220-240v voltages.
+Denon produced reel to reel tape recorders from 1958 to 1985 which were manufactured in Japan.
+These tape recorders targeted the consumer, studio and semi-pro market.
+The early models of Denon tape recorders used tube electronics and later on they transitioned to solid-state tape recorders.
+The company produced both 2 and 4 track machines available in 100v Japan, 110-120v & 220-240v voltages.

 1896 – Frederick Whitney Horn, an American merchant, and owner of the F.W.
 Horn trading company, was involved in the import of tools (and machines) to Yokohama.
 He also began importing photographs and records produced by Columbia records.